 This is not something most naturals who are on a natural hair growth journey want to hear.
 Sometimes it is necessary to trim your hair.
 If you start noticing your hair is a bit harder to comb than usual or your styles don’t come out quite how you would like them to then perhaps it is time to pick up the scissors.

 Holding onto damaged ends is detrimental to your natural hair growth journey.
 When left in split ends travel up the hair shaft causing more tangling, knotting and breakage than is necessary.
-If you regularly use heat on your hair then your might need a trim more often.
-This is because you are drying out your ends a lot so they wrap around themselves forming knots and splits.
+If you regularly use heat on your hair, then you might need a trim more often.
+This is because you are drying out your ends a lot, so they wrap around themselves forming knots and splits.

 9. Wrap Your Hair at Night

 Use either a satin or silk bonnet or scarf to wrap your hair at night.
-This will keep your hair moisturized as satin and silk don’t soak up moisture or oil from your hair and we all know we need every drop of that moisture for hair growth.
+This will keep your hair moisturized as satin and silk don’t soak up moisture or oil from your hair, and we all know we need every drop of that moisture for hair growth.
 Wrapping your hair at night also helps to keep your styles looking neat.
+Choose your wrap of choice: silk bonnet, satin bonnet, scarf, or silk pillow cover for those people who can’t keep a scarf in all night long and a durag if you want to slay that hairstyle in the morning.

 10. Detangle Properly

 There are many ways to detangle natural hair.
 Some people prefer using their wide tooth combs while others swear by finger detangling.
 Make sure you pick a method that does not involve you snagging or pulling on your hair which leads to breakage.
+The best method is to detangle your hair while it’s damp so washday is perfect opportunity for that.
+In between washdays, make sure to spray your hair with water before detangling.
 If your hair isn’t breaking off, you will soon start to see it getting longer.

 11. Massage Your Scalp with Natural Oils

 Natural oils are truly a gift from mother nature.
-They work great on hair and skin.
-These oils include coconut, olive, castor and avocado oils, shea butter and cocoa butter among many others.
-They have numerous benefits and are great for natural hair growth.
-Make sure the oil you get is pure and has no additives.
+These include coconut oil, olive oil, castor oil, avocado oil, shea butter and cocoa butter among many others.
+They have numerous benefits and are great for your skin and your natural hair.

 Once you have applied the oil, gently massage your scalp in circular motions.
 Not only does this feel good, but it also increases blood flow to your scalp which means your hair follicles are getting a lot of nutrients.